SandrellaPropella/INFERENTIAL-STATISTICS/README.md

   - Jupyter Notebook containing the step-by-step regression analysis.

 - **Data File:** [`train.csv`](train.csv)
-  - Dataset used for the analysis.
+  - Dataset used for the analysis: https://www.kaggle.com/datasets/lespin/house-prices-dataset

 - **Readme:** [`readme.md`](readme.md)
   - Documentation explaining the analysis and providing an overview of the files.